dgstack/dgstack.github.io/_posts/blog/Java/2017-05-31-Simple-JCache-Example-JSR-107.md

 thumb: java-duke.png
 postDisclaimmer: NA
 ---
+**JCache** is a common API for using caching in Java.
+Specifies API and semantics for temporary, in memory caching of Java objects, including object creation, shared access, spooling, invalidation, and consistency across JVM's.

 Caching is something that everyone has implemented in there app.
 There are *n* numbers of services and system available from just a simple Concurrent Map implementation to all the way to caching servers like Redis and memcache.
 Each cache provider have distinct api to use.
 JCache provide a standard set of API to implement caching in your app.
 JCache is based on JSR-107, JSR was submitted in year 2001 and finally released on 18 Mar 2014.

 > JCache is just like Jdbc but for caching provider rather then database.